joostmeijles/blog/content/jss_product_cluster.md

 tags = ["XC9", "JSS"]
 +++

 [Part 5](http://jonnekats.nl/2019/implement-catalog-pages/)) describes how to create a dynamic product page.
-This is great for navigating the catalog, but does a content editor not allow to display selected products on (e.g.) a landing page.
+This is great for navigating the catalog, but does not allow a content editor to select products to display on (e.g.) a landing page.
 This part presents how to create a product cluster component that enables displaying a configured set of products.
 <!--more-->

 Let's first create a `ProductCluster` React JSS component;